ini-bdds/bdqc/README.rst

 Plugins must satisfy several constraints:

-1. Every plugin *must* provide a list called DEPENDENCIES (which may be empty).
+1. Every plugin *must* provide a two-argument function called process.
+2. A plugin *may* provide a list called DEPENDENCIES (which may be empty).
 Each dependency is a fully-qualified Python package name (as a string).
-2. Every plugin *must* provide a two-argument function called process.
 3. A plugin *may* include a VERSION declaration.
 If present, it must be convertible to an integer (using int()).
-4. The process function *must* return one of the basic Python types: dict, list, tuple, scalar, or None [#]_.
+4. The process function *must* return data built entirely of the basic Python types:

-	a.
-If the root type is a container (dict, list, tuple) all contained types (recursively) must be basic Python types.
-	b.
-A plugin should *never* return empty dict's.
-	c.
-A plugin's results may contain arbitrary dimension matrices (as nested lists and/or tuples).
-Matrices must have a single component type and be complete in all their dimensions.
+	1. dict
+	2. list
+	3. tuple
+	4. a scalar (int, float, string)
+	5. None

 These requirements do not limit what a plugin can *do*.
 They merely define a *packaging* that allows the plugin to be hosted